 If enough people say “nay” and the facilitator deems there to be an association, then the person who spoke the word steps out of the group or drops out of the circle and the game continues.

 The winner of the disassociated word game energizing activity is the last person remaining, and they are awarded a nominal prize by the facilitator.

 Team building and ice-breaking activities are very important.
 They help build trust in teams and help progress team maturity.
 They can also reduce the risks of social threat and improve interpersonal awareness.

 Being able to deliver them is a helpful facilitation and meeting skill.
 A few specific activities we’ve written about include: Fizz-Buzz, Participant Bingo, Find Your Partner, Vegetable Introductions, and the Questions Cocktail Party.

 Laughter and play are also great ways to help build a team.
 You can learn more about how playfulness helps teams in our podcast on the subject:

 The World of Work Project View

-This is a simple activity that requires no preparation or physical activity and which can still be quite fast paced, fun and energizing.
+The Disassociated Word Game Energizing Activity is simple and requires no preparation or physical activity.
+It can still be quite fast paced, fun and energizing.
 It’s a good activity to be aware of and use as a fallback if a group becomes a bit stale and needs a boost.